SpinGo/blog/SpinGo-Scala-Choice/blog.md

 Some of the features we looked for in our next toolset were as follows:

 - Functional programming support
-- OOP support
+- Object-oriented programming support
 - Strongly typed (and, specifically, a type system that doesn't get in the way)
 - High signal, low noise
-- Great community built around rich standard library.
-Great dependency management system.
+- Great community built around rich standard library
+- Great dependency management system
 - Reasonable amount of inertia
 - Open Source
-- Bonus: Fast.
+- Bonus: Fast

 ![](img/functions.png)